Patagonotothen ramsayi

-Patagonotothen ramsayi, the longtail southern cod, is a benthopelagic species of marine ray-finned fish of the family Nototheniidae, the notothens or the cod icefishes, native to the Patagonian Shelf in the southwest Atlantic, where it is the most abundant notothen species found, dominating among medium-sized demersal fishes in the area, and is a commercially important species.
+Patagonotothen ramsayi, the longtail southern cod, rock cod, marujo (in spanish) or Notothenia, is a benthopelagic species of marine ray-finned fish of the family Nototheniidae, the notothens or the cod icefishes, native to the Patagonian Shelf in the southwest Atlantic, where it is the most abundant notothen species found, dominating among medium-sized demersal fishes in the area, and is a commercially important species.

 Taxonomy

 This species was originally described as Notothenia ramsayi by Charles Tate Regan, who collected the holotype from the Burdwood Bank in 1903 during the Scottish National Antarctic Expedition, and later misspelled the binomial name as Patagonotothen longipes ramsayi.
 Both are currently considered synonyms of Patagonotothen ramsayi.

 This species was named in memory of Allan George Ramsay, chief engineer of the Scotia, who died at Scotia Bay in the South Orkney Islands on 6 August 1903.

 Description

 This species attains a maximum total length (TL) of 44 cm (17.3 in), and is characterized by its 7 dorsal spines, 32-35 total dorsal soft rays, an absence of anal spines, 32-34 total anal soft rays, 51 or 52 vertebrae, 11 or 12 upper lateral line scales and 49-54 lower lateral line scales.
 The caudal fin is rounded.
 The anal and ventral fins and the throat of older males are deep black.